 While DPA can be performed using standard frequentist logistic regression, this approach has certain drawbacks.
 The first shortcoming stems from its reliance on null hypothesis testing to detect differentially prevalent features among dozens to thousands of candidates.
 Due to the large number of simultaneous tests, the resulting p-values require artificial post-hoc adjustment to avoid excessive false discoveries.
 Although multiplicity corrections generally perform well in controlling the false positive rate, they may do so at the cost of an increased number of false negatives.
 Moreover, such corrections often do not extend straightforwardly to point estimates or confidence intervals.

-Another drawback concerns the calculation of p-values and confidence intervals.
-Their exact computation is infeasible in practice, necessitating reliance on approximations such as the Wald test (default in many statistical software), likelihood ratio test, or penalized likelihood methods \cite{Firth1993BiasEstimates}.
-Although these approximations often work well, they may lose accuracy in boundary cases (e.g., when a feature has either 0\% or 100\% prevalence in one group, see Figure \ref{fig_dpa}), as is typical in microbiome datasets.
-In particular, the commonly used Wald test fails to yield any p-value in such situations.
+Another drawback of standard approaches to DPA concerns the calculation of p-values and confidence intervals, where one must rely on asymptotic approximations such as the Wald test (default in many statistical software), likelihood ratio test, or penalized likelihood methods \cite{Firth1993BiasEstimates}.
+Although these approximations often work well, they may lose accuracy in boundary cases (e.g., when a feature has either 0\% or 100\% prevalence in one group, see Features C and E in Figure \ref{fig_dpa}), as is typical in microbiome datasets.
+In particular, the commonly used Wald test fails to yield any p-value in such boundary cases.

 An alternative approach to DPA is to employ a Bayesian hierarchical modeling framework.
-In contrast to frequentist methods, the guiding principle in this approach is not the avoidance of false positives but the accurate estimation of the differential prevalence of each feature by using other features as an additional source of information.
-This yields point estimates and uncertainty intervals that are naturally adjusted for multiple testing \cite{Gelman2012WhyComparisons, Sjolander2019FrequentistTesting}, enabling their direct use to identify differentially prevalent features.
+Regarding multiple testing, the guiding principle in this approach is not the avoidance of false positives but the accurate estimation of the differential prevalence of each feature by using other features as an additional source of information.
+This yields point estimates and uncertainty intervals that are naturally adjusted for multiple testing through hierarchical shrinkage that can also incorporate directional information from other features \cite{Gelman2012WhyComparisons, Sjolander2019FrequentistTesting, Greenland2021AnalysisComparisons}.
+These estimates and intervals can be directly used to identify differentially prevalent features, avoiding separate post-hoc adjustments.
 Moreover, as the point estimates and intervals are regularized, they remain finite even in boundary cases.